Do you often ponder questions that you don’t know the answer to?

 Table of Contents

 To grow and expand ourselves.

 We all want expansion, even if we arent aware of it.

-Coming from someone who spent 28 years in a constricted state of fear, anxiety, and deep sorrow, I knew there was something more to life.
+Coming from someone who spent 28 years in a constricted state of fear, depression, and anxiety, I knew there was something more to life.